Shantanu2003-alt/AI-Powered-Medical-Research-Agent/README.md

-# AI Medical Research & Analysis Agent
+# Medical Research & Analysis Agent

 An AI-powered Medical Research & Analysis Agent that turns complex medical text into clear insights.

 It extracts symptoms, causes and treatments and gives accurate medical definitions using RAG.

-The agent produces easy-to-understand and structured outputs for research use and for communication with patients.
+The agent produces easy-to-understand and structured outputs for research purpose and for communication with patients.

 # Youtube Video Summary Link of this Project :